The global pandemic has caused the Church to enter unchartered territory.

-In-house training planned in the Learning in Faith most in section titled 'Community'.
+In-house training planned in the Learning in Faith and Discipleship Training.
 Also related events may get posted on Environment pages 'Whats Happening' section.
 Signposting to training beyond the diocese is at Training from outside organisations.

 If you are looking to redevelop the use of your church building or hall, but aren’t sure what steps to take then there are a number of resources which will be of help.

 Crossing the Threshold – a Community Development approach to the use of Church Buildings Crossing the Threshold